MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database.md

         },
         ```

-1. Open the database port on the remote machine to the public IP of each Dfront-end as described in these articles:
+1. Open the database port on the remote machine to the public IP of each control node as described in these articles:
    + [For SQL Server](https://technet.microsoft.com/en-us/library/ms175043(v=sql.130).aspx)
    + [For PostgreSQL](https://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html)

 1. Launch the administrator's utility and:
-   1. [Restart the front-end](admin-utility.md#startstop).
+   1. [Restart the control node](admin-utility.md#startstop).
 The database is created for you when you restart.
    1. [Run the diagnostic tests](admin-utility.md#test).